netivo/cli/README.md

 In place of operation you must provide one of the following actions:
 - `create-project` - Action which creates WordPress theme project.
 - `add-metabox` - Action which creates MetaBox in the WordPress project
+- `add-block` - Action which creates gutenberg block in WordPress project

 Default action is: `create-project`